acarolcolombo/website/stories/first-year.md

 <br>
 And our connection
 <br>
-Gave us a certainty that you are ready to fly
+Gave us the certainty that you're ready to fly
 <br>
 Just need a little guide